 Federal courts have widely agreed that the right to access extends to civil proceedings.
 As the Ninth Circuit has explained, "[e]very circuit to consider the issue has uniformly concluded that the right applies to both civil and criminal proceedings."
 Courthouse News Serv. v.
 Planet ("Planet"), 947 F.3d 581, 590 (9th Cir.
 2020).
 In Planet, the Ninth Circuit held, "[t]he First Amendment secures a right of timely access to publicly available civil complaints that arises before any judicial action upon them."
 Id. at 600.
-While the Ninth Circuit subjected a delay in access to newly filed complaints to more relaxed scrutiny than strict scrutiny when considering time, place, and manner restrictions that are content neutral and only delay access, it also made clear that strict scrutiny applies to denials of access, which is what are at issue in this case.
-Id. at 595.
-13
+While the Ninth Circuit subjected a delay in access to newly filed complaints to more relaxed scrutiny than strict scrutiny when considering time, place, and manner restrictions that are content neutral and only delay access, it also made clear that strict scrutiny applies to denials of access, which on trial, or when testifying as a witness, or when the minor shall be a law student preparing to apply for a license to practice law."

+is what are at issue in this case.
+Id. at 595.14